MadJiGit/FitnessManager/README.md

 ### About

 This is the project for my final exam on “PHP MVC Frameworks - Symfony” course at SoftUni.
 It is a Fitness Manager.
 The whole project is created using Symfony's components, Doctrine and Twig.
-Also using base Bootstrap and MySQL as database.
+And MySQL as database.

 ### Features